-An education program specifically for parents and other family caregivers of childen and adolescents experiencing mental health challenges.
+An education program specifically for parents and other family caregivers of children and adolescents experiencing a mental health condition.

-NAMI Basics is a FREE, 6-week education program for parents and family caregivers of children and teens who are experiencing symptoms of a mental illness or whom have already been diagnosed.
-The program is taught by a trained team with lived experience, and is offered in a group setting so you can connect with other people face-to-face.
-This group setting provides mutual support and shared positive impact where you can experience compassion and reinforcement from people who understand your situation.
-You also can help others through your own experience.
+NAMI Basics is a FREE, 6-week education program for parents and family caregivers of children and teens who are experiencing symptoms of a mental illness or who have already been diagnosed.
+The program is taught by trained leaders with lived experience.

 NAMI Basics Covers:

 - Managing crises, solving problems and communicating effectively

 - How to take care of yourself and handle stress

 - Developing confidence and stamina to support your child with compassion

 - Advocating for your child’s rights at school and in health care settings